ionvision/ionvision.github.io.bk/index.md

 ## News

-> One (spotlight) paper on scene text localization and retrieval is accepted by [CVPR 2017](http://cvpr2017.thecvf.com).
+> One (spotlight) paper on scene text localization and retrieval to appear at [CVPR 2017](http://cvpr2017.thecvf.com).

 > Won [ICME 2016](http://www.icme2016.org/) Student Travel Scholarship from NSF.